-Samantha and Caroline are two young women fresh out of photography school who, upon graduating, decided to combine their talents and start a business together In Wallingford, CT.
-Although the venture is only a year old they are non-stop busy photographing couples, families, children, high school seniors and much more.
+Samantha and Caroline are two young ladies straight out of photography school who, upon graduating, decided to combine their talents and start a business together In Wallingford, CT.
+Although the venture is only a year old they are non-stop busy photographing couples, families, children, high school seniors and more.
 In addition to an active schedule they've been generating a lot of buzz and have made more than a few local headlines for another reason: Sam and Caroline selflessly donate their time and energy photographing kids and families from Colin's Crew, a childhood cancer foundation.
 This is done expense free and is a wonderful offering to families experiencing such hardships.
 Ambient Film Production had the pleasure of capturing some of these Hero Sessions and meeting some of the wonderful families to assemble this video for Sam and Caroline.
-Please enjoy.
+Enjoy!

 The 7th annual Berkshire International Film Festival was a great success this year and Ambient Film Production was proud to be a part of it.
 We provided videographer services for the first ever “Filmmaker’s Summit”, which included a tour of Douglas Trumbull’s state of the art film studio, panel discussions among selected filmmakers and studio/distribution reps, and Q&A’s with artists such as Marina Abramovic, legendary photographer Gregory Crewdson along with filmmakers Matthew Akers and Ben Shapiro and others.